 How does an air purifiers work?

-Is the medical grade HEPA filter effective against viruses?
+Is the medical-grade HEPA filter effective against viruses?

 Is an air purifier effective against coronavirus and Covid-19?

 The EOLIS Air Manager air purifier is 99.6% effective against coronavirus.
 This result was obtained and certified through tests conducted by an independent microbiology laboratory.
 They were published in November 2020 by NatéoSanté.
-They were carried out on a strain of human coronavirus (HCoV-229E) close to the SARS-CoV-2 strain responsible for the Covid-19 pandemic.
+They were carried out on a strain of human coronavirus (HCoV-229E) close to the SARS-CoV-2 strain responsible for the Covid-19 epidemic.

 What is the role of the activated carbon filter?

 The activated carbon filter is mainly used to destroy bad smells present in a room.
 It is a filter containing activated carbon beads that filter and eliminate toxic gases like benzene, hydrogen sulphide, formaldehyde, ammonia vapours, bleach, bad smells, etc. Activated carbon filters, used by NatéoSanté in its air purifiers, also help to eliminate excessive ozone quantities in your air.